aws-samples/retail-demo-store/README.md

 ## Workshops

-This project is designed to provide you with an environment in which you can learn to modify the behavior of the Retail Demo Store using self-paced workshops.
-This can be done in a group setting or as an individual.
+This project is designed to provide you with an environment in which you can learn to use AWS services to modify the behavior of the Retail Demo Store.
+This can be done in a group setting or as an individual using self-paced workbooks.
 Currently there are workshops for adding search, personalization, experimentation frameworks, a/b testing, analytics, CDPs, messaging, and more.

+### AWS Services

+[TODO: Link to AWS Workshops + logos here ]

+### AWS Partner Services

 AWS partners have developed workshop content that enables you to learn how to integrate their solutions with the AWS services that the Retail Demo Store uses.

+[TODO: Partner workshops + logos here ]

 For an overview of the Retail Demo Store, its architecture, and workshops, please see the [workshop welcome notebook](./workshop/Welcome.ipynb) page.